-Having been a National Hockey League player, Dryden is aware that he and his colleagues are normal people, gifted in their area of expertise, yet they are relatively young and face the same struggles of simply being human we all do.
+Having been a National Hockey League player, Dryden is aware that he and his colleagues are normal people.
+While gifted in their area of expertise, they are relatively young and face the same struggles of simply being human we all do.

 Dryden concludes, “Professional athletes do exciting, sometimes courageous, sometimes ennobling things, as heroes do, but no more than you do.”
 In other words, Dryden acknowledges that famous athletes do great things – but we all do great things, just as we all struggle.

 We may also tend to give attention to those who excel in sports because it is a joy to see any task done masterfully.
-We do the same with other forms of art, from music to theatre to painting.
+We do the same with other art forms, from music to theatre to painting.
 We love to see what resonates within us, what wakes our spirits.

 When we broaden our perspective and see all of life as an art form, we can see that there are masters all around us.